 I’m thrilled to say that I’ve completed my June #ReadersWithoutBorders challenge to read the 2020 Hugo Awards best novel and novella finalists!
 Thank you to all the lovely people who have donated and to @JDRoberts_SFF for organising this event.
 He has raised £57 for Doctors Without Borders over the month!

-Tor.com was the first publisher I followed on social media due to their amazing selection of diverse SFF, a fantastic niche in fiction that feels like it was created just for me.
-They have also dominated the novella scene and brought the format back into popularity, which is how I first discovered awesome novellas like A Taste of Honey, All Systems Red, The Black Tides of Heaven, and Gods, Monsters and the Lucky Peach.
-While SFF fans tend to be divided in their opinion of shorter reads, often preferring to get lost in a lengthy novel that could double as a diligent doorstop or a self-isolation exercise weight, I am a total fan of the novella.
+Tor.com was the first publisher I followed on social media due to their fantastic selection of diverse SFF, an exciting niche in fiction that feels like it was created just for me.
+They have also dominated the novella scene and brought the format back into popularity, which is how I first discovered great novellas like A Taste of Honey, All Systems Red, The Black Tides of Heaven, and Gods, Monsters and the Lucky Peach.
+SFF fans tend to be divided in their opinion of shorter reads, often preferring lengthy novels that double as a diligent doorstop or a self-isolation exercise weight.
+However, I am a total fan of the novella.
 This is pretty evident in my star ratings of these Hugos finalists – I honestly loved all of them.
 If you’re undecided about this corner of fiction, Rebecca Diem’s fantastic Tor.com article about the new ‘Golden Age’ of the SFF Novella provides an idea of what to expect from this feisty format.

 The Haunting of Tram Car 015 by P. Djèlí Clark

-There has been a lot of chat about Clark’s short fiction on social media recently, and for very good reason.
-This book is set in the same alternate Cairo as his 2016 novella A Dead Djinn in Cairo (follow the link for free read), and it’s an absolute masterwork of worldbuilding in an insanely short number of pages.
+There has been a lot of chat about Clark’s short fiction on social media recently and for very good reason.
+This book is set in the same alternate Cairo as his 2016 novella A Dead Djinn in Cairo (follow the link for free read).
+It’s an absolute masterwork of worldbuilding in an insanely short number of pages.

 In 1912, Cairo is a city at the forefront of technology, magic and culture after a rift released magical beings into the world.
 Two agents from the Cairo Ministry of Alchemy, Enchantments and Supernatural Entities are called to investigate a haunted tram car and uncover the mystery behind its possession.